No two playgrounds are alike.

 - Come up with an indoor recess plan for inclement weather.

-- Test out a few pen and paper games with kids even during your regular recess, especially if you see kids hanging back or not participating in larger group game.
+- Test out a few pen and paper games with kid during your regular recess, especially if you see kids hanging back or not participating in larger group games.

 - Check out this fun site for more games to play indoors.

 This program has contributed to a decrease in playground incidents.
 It provides organized play and teaches positive social skills (which is what we need as we move forward with changing student/school climate).Eliseo C. Felix, Elementary, AZ